mariolinguito/codingadventures/content/blog/side-project-salejar-sell-everything-in-30-seconds-or-less/index.md

   * Update a product,
   * Delete a product,
   * Clone a product;
-* The possibility to access to your dashboard and manage sales and other information like the customers addresses and so on;
+* The possibility to access to your dashboard and manage sales and other information like the customers' addresses and so on;

 For now, that's all.

+# Some ugly mockups: